SModelS/smodels-utils/pyhfintegration/README.md

 - [x] create a SModelS "pyhf" branch off the "develop" branch
 - [x] add pyhf into smodels/share/requirements.txt
 - [ ] in theoryPrediction.py:getLikelihood, we already have two ways of computing the likelihood.
 One way is via the simplified likelihoods, the other is via truncated Gaussians from upper limits.
 We would add a third way, interfacing to the pyhf interface code.
+- [ ] change the globalInfo.txt in the database
 - [ ] put the code into smodels/tools.
 - [ ] need to add some code that picks up the json files in smodels/experiment/txnameObj.py
+- [ ] change datasetObj.py:getCombinedPyhf()
 - [ ] add a unit test